DFreds/dfreds-module-docs/docs/free-modules/obvious-settings/index.md

 that only impact individual users.
 This module addresses that confusion by adding intuitive icons that instantly communicate a setting's scope.

-The module places a 🌎 icon before "world" settings that apply globally to all players, and a 👤 icon before "client" settings that are personal to each user.
+The module places a globe icon before "world" settings that apply globally to all players, and a user icon before "client" settings that are personal to each user.
 Additionally, it provides visual indicators when settings have been modified from their default values, making it easy to track which configurations have been customized.